clwatkins/sec_edgar_parser/README.md

 ## Current issues
 - Sector / industry information for companies not being parsed
 - Parser only knows limited number of form types with relatively limited fault tolerance for non-standard filing formats
-- Latest version of Excel on OSX will ask for permissions each time parser tries to open XLSX file to grab accounting terms